A Song to the Sun: Television drama

 In 2006, a television drama adaptation of the same name aired on TBS, starring Erika Sawajiri and Takayuki Yamada.
 The theme song, "Taiyō no Uta", was performed by Sawajiri and released under the name Kaoru Amane as a tie-in, which also helped launch her solo singing career.

 Manga

 A manga adaptation written and illustrated by Rin Mikimoto was serialized in Bessatsu Friend in 2006.
 The chapters were later released in one bound volume by Kodansha.

 Stage plays

 A South Korean musical theatre adaptation ran in 2010, starring Girls' Generation member Taeyeon as Kaoru.

 A Japanese stage play titled Taiyō no Uta: Midnight Sun ran from September 5–9 and October 10–14 in 2018, starring Hinata Kashiwagi as Kaoru and Yudai Tatsumi as Koji.

 A second South Korean musical adaptation titled Midnight Sun ran in 2021 from May to July.

-Remake
+Remakes

+A Vietnamese remake based on 2006 television drama series titled Khúc hát mặt trời (literally translated as "A Song to the Sun") aired on VTV3 from November 25, 2015 to February 18, 2016, starring Nhã Phương as Yến Phương (originally Kaoru) and Quang Tuấn as Quân (originally Koji).

 In May 2015, writer Eric Kirsten announced an American adaptation of the film titled Midnight Sun, which is centered on Washington, USA.
 The film stars Bella Thorne as Katie (originally Kaoru) and Patrick Schwarzenegger as Charlie (originally Koji).
 The film was released March 23, 2018.